NicoJuicy/LearnML/time_series/time_series_analysis.md

 - Mean of nearest neighbors
 - Mean of seasonal couterparts

-To measure the imputation performance, we can manually introduce missing values to the time series, impute it with above approaches, and then measure the mean squared error of the imputed against the actual values.
+To measure the imputation performance, we can manually introduce missing values to the time series, impute the value with above approaches, and then measure the mean squared error of the imputed versus the actual values.

 ## What is autocorrelation and partial autocorrelation functions?

-Autocorrelation is simply the correlation of a series with its own lags.
+_Autocorrelation_ is the correlation of a series with its own lags.

 If a series is significantly autocorrelated, the previous values of the series (lags) may be helpful in predicting the current value.

-Partial Autocorrelation also conveys similar information but it conveys the pure correlation of a series and its lag, excluding the correlation contributions from the intermediate lags.
+Partial Autocorrelation also conveys similar information but conveys the pure correlation of a series and its lag, excluding the correlation contributions from the intermediate lags.

 ### How to compute partial autocorrelation function?